system-transparency/system-transparency/README.md

 ```
 All values can be managed via `.config` so although you can easily modify this file on the image.
 Generally, it is recommended not to edit this file manually but control the values via the general configuration.

-### security_configuration.json
+## security_configuration.json
 This file is compiled into the LinuxBoot initramfs at `/etc/security_configuration.json`.
-It contains the following security-critical fields it is not recommended to edit this file manually.
+It contains the following security-critical fields, it is not recommended editing this file manually.
 It contains a single JSON object that stboot parses.
 The JSON object has the following fields:

-#### `version ` - JSON number
+### `version ` - JSON number
 The version number of the security configuration.

-#### `min_valid_sigs_required ` - JSON number
+### `min_valid_sigs_required ` - JSON number
 This value determines the minimum number of signatures that must be valid during the validation of an OS package.
 See [Signature Verification](#Signature-Verification)

-#### `boot_mode ` - JSON string
+### `boot_mode ` - JSON string
 Valid values are `"local"` or `"network"`.
 See [Boot Modes](#Boot-Modes).

-#### `use_ospkg_cache ` - JSON boolean
+### `use_ospkg_cache ` - JSON boolean
 Only relevant when using network boot mode.
-In case the provisioning server is down this setting controls whether to fall back on the local cache or fail.
+In case the provisioning server is down, this setting controls whether to fall back on the local cache or fail.
 This choice results in either risking a downgrading attack or a DoS attack.

 An example security_configuration.json file could look like this:
 ``` json